The Latest: Officials hold Senate briefing on national security threats

 Democrats have said the leaked military plans in a Signal group message that included a journalist show a sloppy disregard for security, but Ratcliffe said no rules were violated.

-During heated questions from Sen. Mark Warner, D-Virginia, Director of National Intelligence Tulsi Gabbard said there’s a difference between “inadvertent” releases of information and intentional leaks.
+During heated questions from Sen. Mark Warner, D-Va., Director of National Intelligence Tulsi Gabbard said there’s a difference between “inadvertent” releases of information and intentional leaks.

 “There was no classified material that was shared,” Gabbard said.